grinnell-cs/csc151-images/pages/syllabus.md

 I have not been able to get anyone to answer the question of "180 hours *for whom* and *for what grade*?", I've been given the impression that I should strive for that workload for the "average" student in a course who seeks to earn a B.
 In general, the twelve hours should work out to approximately four hours per week in class, three hours per week on readings (one hour per day), four hours per week on either mini-projects (homework assignments) or SoLAs (exams), and one hour per week for mentor sessions.
 If you find yourself working much more than the expected amount in this course, please let me know.
-It could be that other approaches, or better support resources, can help.
+It could be that other approaches to your work, or better support resources, can help.

 ## Diversity and inclusion